 1. Oklahoma waterfall road trip

-If you have been planning for an awesome road trip, then this would be the right one for you.
+If you have been planning for an awesome road trip in Oklahoma, then this would be the right one for you.
 You would get a chance to drive through the hills and parks of the state and even encounter almost five major waterfalls.
 Not just that, you also get to enjoy the scenic beauty of lush greener prairies along the drive.
 Now doesn’t that sound fun.
-One can start the ultimate waterfall road trip from Bricktown falls in Oklahoma City and then drive through the Paul’s Valley.
+One can start the ultimate waterfall road trip from Bricktown falls in Oklahoma City and then drive through Paul’s Valley.
 The next stop is Chickasaw National recreation center.
 With dense forest and greenery all around, this is one of the most beautiful spots in the state.
 The water here is so clear that you can even see the riverbed.
 It is, of course, a perfect swimming and boating spot too.
 The turner falls is quite close to this and all those photography enthusiasts, gear up to capture the beauty.
-The last stop would be Medicine Park which is an old town with spectacular scenery and a rich history.
+The last stop would be Medicine Park which is an old town with spectacular scenery and rich history.

 2. Broken Bow Lake